Gun laws in Connecticut: Post-Sandy Hook gun control legislation

 On April 1, 2013, Connecticut lawmakers announced a deal on what they called some of the "toughest gun laws in the country."
 In retrospect however, Connecticut's gun laws still remain more permissive than in California, Hawaii, Maryland, Massachusetts, New York, and New Jersey (especially with respect to open and concealed carry), even after new gun control legislation following the Sandy Hook Elementary School shooting went into effect.
 This new legislation included a ban on new high-capacity ammunition magazines, although magazines lawfully owned prior to the ban may be kept.
-The proposal also called for background checks for private gun sales and a new registry for existing magazines that carry more than 10 bullets.
+The proposal also called for background checks for private gun sales and a new registry for existing magazines that carry more than 10 rounds of ammunition.
 The package also creates what state lawmakers said is the nation's first statewide dangerous weapon offender registry, immediate universal background checks for all firearms sales and expansion of Connecticut's assault weapons ban.
 On April 3 the State Senate, followed shortly thereafter at midnight, April 4, the State House approved a bipartisan gun control legislation that would be "the toughest in the United States".
 It was signed into law by Governor Dannel Malloy on April 4.
 The law makes Connecticut the first state to establish a registry for people convicted of crimes involving dangerous weapons.
 It also requires background checks for all gun sales, restricts semiautomatic rifles, and limits the capacity of ammunition magazines.

 One proposed provision that ultimately did not make it into the final bill would have eliminated the state-level board for approving pistol permit applications and reverted the sole authority for approving or denying pistol permits back to local officials, who would then have wide latitude in adjudicating permit applications by requiring the applicant to show "good cause" for needing a pistol permit.
 This proposal would have mirrored California's May-Issue permitting system, where the ability for one to obtain a pistol permit would vary widely from town-to-town, although permits would be valid statewide.
 A subsequent compromise included in the law adds a mental health expert to the Board of Firearms Permit Examiners and establishes a process for local authorities to challenge the appeal of any applications denied at the local level.